hamidshykh/hamidshykh/README.md

 - 🌱 I’m currently learning **Data Sciene and Api development**

+- 🎯 Achievement **Successfully attained an Advanced Diploma in Software Engineering, demonstrating expertise and a comprehensive understanding of modern software development methodologies and technologies**

 - 💬 Ask me about **website development, mobile app creation, and my current work on generative AI projects.
 I'm excited to share my journey and insights with you!**